myles-lewis/easylabel/README.md

 * Click the save button to export a PDF in base graphics.

 To export an SVG from plotly:
-* You can move the legend as well.
 * Switch to SVG when finalised (only do this at last moment as otherwise editing is very slow).
 * Press camera button in modebar to save image as SVG.